 A Little Bit About Me

-This past summer, I worked at Amazon as a software development engineer intern.
+Summer of 2019, I worked at Amazon as a software development engineer intern.
 I worked on a prototype of a new authentication method for the Amazon mobile apps.
 The authentication features I worked on are expected to greatly reduce the account takeover rate for Amazon customers.First Data

 Summer of 2018, I worked at First Data as a software development intern.
 I created an application monitoring UI, giving developers quick access to important information regarding the status of applications.
 The monitoring application gets a list of apps from a (Netflix) Eureka service registry and pulls information from the Spring Boot Actuator endpoints of each registered application.
 The application stores metrics values in a SQL database; these values are used to generate charts displaying a historical overview of the metrics.Central Technology Services